BrainTireFire/e-commerce-spring-boot/README.md

 - **Service Discovery**: Dynamic microservice registration with Eureka.
 - **Observability**: Distributed tracing with Zipkin and monitoring with Prometheus and Grafana.
 - **Containerized Deployment**: Simplified deployments using Docker.

+---

+## 🏗️ Microservices

+### Core Services
+- **Config Server**: Centralized configuration management for all microservices.
+- **Customer Service**: Manages customer profiles, order history, and customer-related operations.
+- **Discovery Service**: Provides service discovery using Eureka to allow microservices to find and communicate with each other dynamically.
+- **Gateway Service**: A single entry point for client requests, routing them to the appropriate services.
+- **Notification Service**: Handles sending notifications to customers about orders, promotions, and updates.
+- **Order Service**: Manages customer orders, including creation, updates, and status tracking.
+- **Payment Service**: Responsible for processing payments, integrating with external payment gateways.
+- **Product Service**: Manages the product catalog, including product listings, details, and inventory.

+---

+## 🗄️ Databases
+- **PostgreSQL**: Relational database used for managing structured data, such as customer profiles, orders, and product details.
+- **MongoDB**: NoSQL database used for managing unstructured data, like logs, events, and application analytics.